-Getting cluster CA certificate
+Getting the cluster CA certificate

-1. Log in to the node of the cluster as instructed in Logging In to Linux Instance Using Standard Login Method.

-2. Run the following command to view the cluster CA certificate.
+- 1. Log in to the node of the cluster as instructed in Logging In To Linux Instance (Web Shell). - 2.
+Run the following command to view the cluster CA certificate:

 cat /etc/kubernetes/cluster-ca.crt